Burrata Caprese is taking my favorite caprese recipe to the next level.

 Summer gets me super pumped for sweet and juicy tomatoes.
-When I walked into my food story and saw beautiful multi-colored heirloom tomatoes, I couldn’t pass them up.
+When I walked into my food store and saw beautiful multi-colored cherry tomatoes, I couldn’t pass them up.

 Oh, and burrata, people, burrata.
 Burrata is one of those magical food items that get people excited whenever they hear the word.
 Plus, it’s fun to say.
 Go ahead, say it out loud.
 Burrata.

 So Creamy and Rich!
 Burrata is a fresh Italian cheese made from mozzarella and cream.
 It has a soft, creamy interior that oozes out when sliced, creating a luxurious and velvety texture.
 This creamy element adds a lusciousness to the traditional Caprese salad, making it even more indulgent and satisfying.

 So Flavorful and Fresh!
 A Burrata Caprese combines ripe, juicy tomatoes, fresh basil leaves, extra virgin olive oil, balsamic glaze, and a sprinkle of salt and pepper.
 The combination of these simple, fresh ingredients creates a burst of flavors that perfectly complement one another.
 The sweetness of the tomatoes, the herbal aroma of basil, and the creaminess of the Burrata cheese all come together to create a harmonious and delicious taste experience.